Specialist Medico-Legal Audiology

 Pre-Assessment Case Review

 Service records, military audiogram series, noise exposure history, GP records, and AFCS documentation reviewed before the assessment commences.
-The individual AAHL percentile is established from the in-service audiogram series at this stage, as required by Abbott [2026] §8(a).
+The individual AAHL percentile is established from the in-service audiogram series at this stage, in line with the approach considered in Abbott [2026].

 02